seemasm20-source/networking-labs/lan-to-lan-routing /troubleshooting/interface-down.issue.md

-Verification 1 : use "do show ip interface brief in Router CLI" to check the ports are Administratively up
+Verification 1 : use "do show ip interface brief in Router CLI" to check the ports are Administratively Up